Birds of North Carolina:

 Global Rank G5

 Coastal Plain Post-breeding visitor and stray, mostly to the coast; greatly increasing in recent years.
 Now rare (to locally and at times uncommon) along the southern coast (mainly Brunswick and New Hanover), very rare (but increasing) farther northward.
 Most frequent from mid-Jul to late Aug, but scattered records from mid-May to late Sep; also, 1, Smith Island (Brunswick), 15 Apr 1919.
+A few now in winter along the coast.
 At least nine inland records: two in northeastern Duplin from 13-17 Jun 2009; two near Trenton (Jones) on 15 Jul 2009; one photographed at a small pond near Plymouth (Washington) on 21 Jun 2017; one at Morgan Futch Game Land (Tyrrell) from 6-13 Jun 2018; one at Greenville (Pitt) on 7 Sep 2018; one at Mattamuskeet NWR (Hyde), 28 Jun into Aug 2020; and 4 along the Waccamaw River (Columbus), 20 Jul 2020.
 A few additional inland records in 2023.
+The first winter record for the state was of two photographed near Plymouth (Martin), well inland, on 1 Dec 2021; this is the first day that "qualifies" for winter season status.
+In winter 2023-24, one was seen at Pea Island NWR on 5 Dec and again from 24-30 Dec; one was at Hatteras village on 4 Jan, and it or another spent much of the winter nearby on Ocracoke Island.
 Peak counts: 28, Twin Lakes in Sunset Beach (Brunswick), 26 Sep 2021; 17, New River Inlet (Onslow), 31 Aug 2021; 13, Twin Lakes in Sunset Beach (Brunswick), 12 Jul 2021; 12, Copas Lake (Brunswick), 20 Aug 2020; 9, Pea Island NWR, 5 Jul 2009; 9, Bald Head Island (Brunswick), 18 Aug 2018; 8, New River Inlet (Onslow), 21 Jul 2021.
-Perhaps the only winter record for the state was of two photographed near Plymouth (Martin), well inland, on 1 Dec 2021; this is the first day that "qualifies" for winter season status.

 Mountains Casual post-breeding visitor, with all records from 2018 [Chat 82:112 link].
 Singles were seen on the French Broad River (Henderson) on 3 Jun, and at Hap Simpson Park (Transylvania) on 7 Jun; and up to three were in wetlands along North Rugby Road (Henderson) from 15-31 Jul.